AliElneklawy/youtube-playlist-downloader/README.md

 You can also use it to convert video files to audio files.
 The app runs on both linux and windows.

 # How to Use
-- First, download and install ffmpeg: [Download FFmpeg](https://ffmpeg.org/download.html)
+- Download and install ffmpeg: [Download FFmpeg](https://ffmpeg.org/download.html)
 - Clone the repo
 - Navigate to the directory of the repo on your local machine
-- Install ffmpeg (via `sudo apt install ffmpeg` if you're a linux user)
+- Install ffmpeg python (via `sudo apt install ffmpeg` if you're a linux user)
 - Install the requirements in requirements_*.txt using `pip install -r requirements_ubuntu.txt` or `pip install -r requirements_windows.txt`
 - Run `main.py` via `python main.py`